sgshaikh/StoreSales_TimeSeriesForecasting/README.md

 Can machine learning be used to forecast sales for a large retailer with multiple stores across the country that sell items across 30+ categories that are often on promotion.

 #### Data Sources
-I plan to use a Kaggle competition as a capstone project. https://www.kaggle.com/competitions/store-sales-time-series-forecasting/overview
+I used a Kaggle competition as a capstone project. https://www.kaggle.com/competitions/store-sales-time-series-forecasting/overview